ABOUT US

 EXECUTIVE DIRECTOR

 When the CPF launched in December 2017, Anni joined as the Executive Director, driven by respect and care for the unique natural environment of Cyclades, as well as by the confidence that individuals and communities have the power to bring positive change.
-She has a scientific background in International Affairs, Environmental Governance and Sustainable Development, and extensive working experience -of almost 20 years-with Greek and International NGOs and Foundations, in the fields of environmental and cultural management, sustainable development, local engagement, project & event management, advocacy, campaigning, fundraising, communication and human rights.
-She’s based between Athens and Naxos, and travels regularly across the islands.
+She has a scientific background in International Affairs, Environmental Governance and Sustainable Development, and extensive working experience -of 20 years- with Greek and International NGOs and Foundations, in the fields of environmental and cultural management, sustainable development, local engagement, project & event management, advocacy, campaigning, fundraising, communication and human rights.
+She’s based in Athens and travels regularly across the islands.

 Maria Chrissafi